How it works

 This unit introduces students to the foundations of criminal procedure by tracing the historical development of policing, explaining core evidentiary rules, and examining constitutional protections under the Fourth, Eighth, and Fourteenth Amendments.
 Through topics such as the exclusionary rule, hearsay, motions in limine, prosecutorial selection, and juvenile justice case studies, students explore how fairness, due process, and proportionality shape the modern justice system.
 Students have the option to draft a motion, and apply the principles they are learning through the lens of an anchor novel study.

-Private Law, Torts, & Liability
+Torts, Property & Civil Liability

 This unit examines how the law allocates fault, risk, and responsibility between individuals through core tort and contract principles.
 Students explore doctrines from nuisance to assumption of risk, eggshell skull, and joint liability, applying them to real-world scenarios involving injuries, accidents, property disputes, biotech property rights along with parody and privacy in modern intellectual property law.